ScandEval/ScandEval/docs/python-package.md

 hide:
     - navigation
 ---
-# The `scandeval` Python Package
+# The `euroeval` Python Package

-The `scandeval` Python package is the Python package used to evaluate language models in ScandEval.
+The `euroeval` Python package is the Python package used to evaluate language models in EuroEval.
 This page will give you a brief overview of the package and how to use it.
-You can also check out the [full API reference](/api/scandeval/) for more details.
+You can also check out the [full API reference](/api/euroeval/) for more details.

 ## Installation